AnthonyMichaelTDM/AnthonyMichaelTDM/README.md

 <!--favorite languages and tools, and most used langs-->
 ## 💻 Tech Stack:

-I prodominantly use Rust and Python tech stacks, but have experience working on C++ and Java codebases as well.
+I prodominantly use Rust and Python tech stacks, but have experience working on Go, C++, and Java codebases as well.

 ### 📋 Languages